Indigenous Identities: Here, Now & Always

 Ty Fierce Metteba has accumulated an assortment of skills in pursuit of what sparks passion not only in the themselves but in community to motivate and galvanize sustainable solutions to intergenerational poverty and trauma.
 As a Diné speaker at qualms with reclamation, revitalization, and renewal, the responsibility to demonstrate reciprocity for the continuation of my culture and community has brought far from my homelands but with trust to find my strengths and weaknesses in how to best help community.
 In being at odds with language, polyglots have inspired me to at least understand the universal languages of math and music, so I can bridge further concepts with the other languages I speak and learn…

-Presented with support from the Mid Atlantic Folk and Traditional Arts – Community Projects program of Mid Atlantic Arts with support from the National Endowment for the Arts.
+Presented with support from the Mid Atlantic Folk and Traditional Arts – Community Projects program of Mid Atlantic Arts with support from the National Endowment for the Arts, and the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.

 View Event →